betheden/hebrew-grammar/content/particle.rst

 Particles are auxiliary words that do not fit into any strict grammatical categorization.
 They often mark grammatical structures and/or show how other words within a sentence are related to each other.
+Many particles in Biblical Hebrew are closely related to
+:ref:`adverb`\s
+or
+:ref:`conjunction`\s.

 Article
 -------